Chapter 6 : A Changing Tide

 “Excellent.
 Fenrir,” he inclined his head toward the door, and the werewolf grumbled, growled, but stooped to precede him.
 Draco glanced back once, but she could read nothing in his face.
 It was as perfectly impenetrable as her own.

 “Good day,” he said quietly.
 Then, before she could fathom out any appropriate response, he turned and followed the werewolf out of the sitting room.
-She heart the front door close behind them.
+She heard the front door close behind them.
 There were no sounds besides the crackling of the fire, the sharp inhale and exhale of her shaking breaths.

-And still, the barest trace in the air of spring rain.
+And still, in the air, the barest trace of spring rain.

 Draco strode confidently from the manor house, working to keep upright, his legs as shaky as a newborn foal’s.
 He felt sick to his stomach, and his head pounded out the rhythm of a drummer boy leading an army to war.